 - In addition to using an SD card, it is also possible to update the firmware by transmitting the firmware files to the MFP/LP via a remote connection.
-Since these files are transmitted over public Internet communication paths in some cases, routed through multiple servers before reaching their destination, it is necessary to use the authentication process described above for remote update as well.
-The process for remote updates is virtually the same as that for the SD card-based update described above, with the following differences: - · Remote headers are attached to the digital signature before sending the files to the MFP/LP. - If the update is interrupted for some reason, e.g. a power cut before the update is completed, it is possible to retry the update by resending the file. - There are three main scenarios in which a remote firmware update is performed, the process for which is the same (see illustrations below).
-In addition, all of the security features described above are used in each case. - The update is performed by a customer engineer (CE) in the field via a PC - The update is performed using the @Remote function, normally by an individual with access rights to the @Remote Center GUI - The update is performed via Web SmartDeviceMonitor Professional IS, usually by the end user
+Since these files are transmitted over public Internet communication paths in some cases, routed through multiple servers before reaching their destination, it is necessary to use the authentication process described above for remote updates as well.
+The process for remote updates is virtually the same as that for the SD card-based update described above, with the following differences: - Remote headers are attached to the digital signature before the files are sent to the MFP/LP. - If the update is interrupted for some reason, it is possible to retry the update by resending the file. - There are three main scenarios in which a remote firmware update is performed, the process for which is the same as described above (see illustrations below).
+In each scenario, all of the security features described above are employed. - The update is performed by a field engineer in the field via a PC - The update is performed using the @Remote function, normally by an individual with access rights to the @Remote Center GUI - · The update is performed via Web SmartDeviceMonitor Professional IS, usually by the end user

-Remote Firmware Installation Performed by a CE
+Remote Firmware Installation Performed by a Field Technician